prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/1_reading_x86/lessonplan.md

 Now that we have understood what basic C code does and what it does, we can start to attempt to read some x86 assembly.
 We will go through how the computer stores data in the stack, and what are the sort of instructions the computer is able to execute.
-Lastly, we will end off by decompiling some assembly and attempt to break into a password enabled system.
+Lastly, we will end off by decompiling some assembly.

 ## Yay, lets begin!